eMLS games simulate postponed matchups

 Sporting Kansas City’s Alexander “Alekzandur” Betancourt swept the San Jose Earthquakes’ Alan “CaliSCG” Ortega 6-0 and 1-0.
 SKC’s Alan Pulido scored four goals for Alekzandur in the first game.

-Two more matches were scheduled for Saturday night, with one featuring actual soccer players from each team squaring off.
-Colorado Rapids midfielder Cole Bassett was set to oppose Houston Dynamo midfielder Memo Rodriguez.
+In a matchup featuring actual soccer players on the controllers, Colorado Rapids midfielder Cole Bassett beat Houston Dynamo midfielder Memo Rodriguez in back-to-back games, 4-2 and 3-1.

-The New England Revolution and Real Salt Lake were also due to face off in a FIFA live simulation.
+The Real Salt Lake edged the New England Revolution 3-2 in a FIFA 20 live simulation, with a 55th-minute own goal by rookie defender Henry Kessler the difference-maker.

 —Field Level Media